Wellcome Genome Campus: Before 1993

 The first recorded owner of the estate, in 1506, was the college of Michaelhouse in Cambridge but it wasn’t until the early eighteenth century that the first building – a modest hunting and fishing lodge – was erected by Captain Joseph Richardson of Horseheath.
 It became a gentleman’s retreat with well-stocked trout ponds and fields full of partridge.

 The current Hall was built by John Bromwell Jones in 1748 and remains today as the central three-storey block on the Campus.
 Opposite the house were stables, a kitchen garden and an orchard, all of which still exist, albeit in altered form.

 By 1800 ownership of the Hall and estate had passed to the Green family, who remained until 1920, when the Hall was sold to the Robinsons.
 During the Second World War, the Hall was used for billeting American soldiers, stationed at the local airbase at Duxford.

 In 1953 the Hall and grounds were sold to Tube Investments Plc for us as research laboratories, which closed in the late 1980s.
 The site remained under their ownership until it was sold to Genome Research Limited in 1992.

+Construction

+It was designed by Sheppard Robson, and built by Bovis Construction.
+The £180m campus was opened by the Princess Royal on Wednesday 8 October 1997, arriving by helicopter.